allnightlight/ConditionalWassersteinAutoencoderPoweredBySinkhornDistance/casestudies/doc.md

 ## 2-2.
 Environment

 Environments generate datasets sampled from distributions of observable variables.
-The distributions are defined in each case studies.
+The distributions are defined in each case study.

 ## 2-3.
 Trainer